 An eagle starts to build its eyrie with razor-like thorns and sharp twigs, but lines it with beautiful soft grasses, moss, and feathers on which to lay her eggs.
-But as the little eaglet grows bigger, the eagle begins to "stirs up his nest", so that the sharp thorns and twigs become uncomfortable for the growing chick.
+But as the little eaglet grows bigger, the eagle begins to 'stir up its nest', so that the sharp thorns and twigs become uncomfortable for the growing chick.
 The parent eagles are not masochistic.
-They want their offspring to leave the comfort of the nest and start to soar into the air.. and so he makes the eyrie increasingly uncomfortable for his young offspring.
+They want their offspring to leave the comfort of the nest and start to soar into the air... and so they make the eyrie increasingly uncomfortable for their young offspring.

-The picture of the eagle stirring up his nest, hovering over his young, spreading out his wings and catching them on His pinions paints the most beautiful picture of our heavenly Father as he cares for us, teaches us, trains us and causes us to grow in grace.. as we trust Him. in the increasingly problematic times in which we live.
+The picture of the eagle stirring up its nest, hovering over its young, spreading out its wings and catching its babies on its pinions, paints the most beautiful picture of our heavenly Father as he cares for us, teaches us, trains us, and causes us to grow in grace... as we trust Him in the increasingly problematic times in which we live.